Intelligence Analysis Summer Program

 - Must be eligible to be granted a security clearance

-- Must be a full time undergraduate student entering the final year of an undergraduate degree program (juniors at the time of application)
+- Must be a full-time undergraduate student entering the final year of an undergraduate degree program, or a student pursuing a graduate degree.

-- Applicant must be available for the entire 12 week length of the program.
+- Must be available for the entire 12-week program

 - Major studies areas of consideration: